Torus Quotients as Global Quotients by Finite Groups

-If $X$ is a normal toric variety, then there is a unique torus $T'$ and toric variety $X'$ without torus factors such that $X\cong T'\times X'$.
-Such an isomorphism, however, is non-canonical.
+If $X$ is a normal toric variety, then there is a unique torus $T'$ and toric variety $X'$ without torus factors such that $X\cong T'\times X'$ (though the isomorphism is non-canonical).
 Let $X'=V'/H$ be the Cox construction for $X'$, and let $V=T'\times V'$ with trivial $H$-action on the $T'$ factor.
 We will say $X=V/H$ is the Cox construction for $X$.
 Since the action of $H$ is free away from a locus of codimension at least 2, $\X=[V/H]=[V'/H]\times T'$ is the canonical stack over $X$ by Remark \ref{rmk:canonical-universal-property}.

-\begin{lemma} Suppose $D_1,\dots, D_r$ are Weil divisors of $X$.
-The stabilizers of $\X$ act faithfully on $\O_\X(D_1)\oplus\dots\oplus\O_\X(D_r)$ if and only if $D_1,\dots, D_r$ generate the Weil class group of every torus-invariant open affine subvariety of $X$. \end{lemma} \begin{proof} If $U$ is a torus-invariant open affine subvariety of $X$, then $\X\times_X U$ is the canonical stack over $U$.
+\begin{lemma} Suppose $D_1,\dots, D_r$ are Weil divisors of a toric variety $X$.
+The stabilizers of $\X=X^\can$ act faithfully on $\O_\X(D_1)\oplus\dots\oplus\O_\X(D_r)$ if and only if $D_1,\dots, D_r$ generate the Weil class group of every torus-invariant open affine subvariety of $X$. \end{lemma} \begin{proof} If $U$ is a torus-invariant open affine subvariety of $X$, then $\X\times_X U$ is the canonical stack over $U$ by Remark \ref{rmk:canonical-universal-property}.
 We may therefore assume $X$ is an affine toric variety.
 We may prove the lemma after removing a common torus factor from both $X$ and $\X$, so we may further assume $X$ has no torus factor.